-Blackwall – home to the East India Docks since 1806 – was a maritime hamlet which served shipping for centuries.
-Ships set out to find the Northwest Passage – and to found England’s first colony.
+Before the East India Docks opened in 1806, Blackwall was a maritime hamlet which had served shipping for centuries.
+Ships had set out to find the Northwest Passage – and to found England’s first overseas colony: Jamestown, Virginia.

-For a taster follow the link HERE for an item about the East India Company in Poplar.
+For a taster follow the link HERE to read an item I wrote about the East India Company in Poplar.

 Details – To Blackwall and Beyond

-MEET: In front of the Ledger Building, JD Wetherspoon Public House, 4 Hertsmere Road E14 4AL (nearest station West India Quay DLR Station).
+MEET: In front of the Museum of London Docklands, Hertsmere Road E14 4AL (The nearest stations are Westferry and West India Quay DLR Stations)

 If you have any questions about this walk, please contact me